nsdrozario/granite-amp/README.md

 ### Linux

-After making sure SFML and KFR are installed, you should be able to simply run
+KFR should compile from source smoothly on Linux, so after making sure SFML and KFR are installed, you should be able to simply run
 ```bash
 make clean && make
 ```